theOehrly/F1Telemetry/README.md

 F1 Telemetry
 -

+!!
+DEPRECATION MESSAGE !!

+This software is deprecated and I am not planning on doing further developement on this software.
+I had focused a lot on cleaning up raw data from OCR beacause reading the overlayed graphics was never completely accurate.
+Now that we can obtain screen records of only the telemetry itself via F1 TV Access, this is no longer necessary.
+Reading data from these recordings is possible with near 100% accuracy and other people have done a better job on that already.
+This data is available online for example on: https://unendinginsight.wordpress.com/ (not my blog)

+# #

 This software is alpha grade Software!!!
 Don't confuse it or it may do unexpected stuff (probably just crash)!
 Beware of the list of issues below.